Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly identifies as a batch variant of ensembl_plants_lookup_locus, specifies it uses POST /lookup/id endpoint for up to 50 loci, and distinguishes from the single-locus sibling by highlighting cost savings.
+The description clearly states it is a batch variant of ensembl_plants_lookup_locus, using the POST /lookup/id endpoint for up to 50 loci.
+It distinguishes from the single-locus sibling by mentioning the batch nature and HTTP round-trip efficiency.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.